Economy of Spain (1939–1959): Civil War economic devastation (1936-1939)

 Republicans were soon faced with a devastating inflation rate, aggravated by their inability to collect taxes correctly.
-The process of collectivizations and nationalizations, aimed at developing a socialist economy for the post-war period, has been pointed as the cause for this situation as most of the taxable economic agents were eradicated.
+The process of collectivizations and nationalizations, aimed at developing a socialist economy for the post-war period, has been pointed out as the cause for this situation as most of the taxable economic agents were eradicated.
 Banks stopped paying interest and were expropriated, rents were not collected anymore, collectivized factories distributed their earnings among their workers and were therefore permanently decapitalized, and public limited companies stopped paying dividends.
 The only money in circulation at that time were the salaries of public servants, which the government refused to tax as it would imply "extracting surplus value" from workers.
 The state forced those in the Republican zone to hand over any jewellery or precious metals to the Bank of Spain and set the maximum number of coins people were allowed to hold.
 The government would also carry out search and seizure procedures in order to take any saved money from the population.
 By 1938, the Republican Treasury had lost all its collection power and the country was left in a year of absolute fiscal anarchy, with rampant inflation and deficit.
 Civil servants gradually started going away and the Treasury directive board stopped holding its meetings.
 (Note: The deorganization of the national Treasury was so profound that, when independent communities at Aragón presented their taxes that year, the government rejected them.
 The state argued that the money could not be accepted as the central administration was the only competent authority to collect taxes and Aragon was working under an anarchist system.
 The central government asked Aragon to send it its tax records, which was impossible as all of them had been done away with in order to destroy all vestige of the existence of private property.)

 Franco at a meeting with falangist leaders during the Spanish Civil War, unknown date.